 As you can see, the planning decisions taken for the container yard will impact all other operations at the terminal.
 So, how can big calculations ensure that yard capacity is planned optimally and that it will boost the performance in other parts of the terminal as well?

-If you had the chance to see our latest keynote presentation at the Gartner Supply Chain Executive Conference in Arizona, you know that big calculations are implemented in 5 steps.
+If you had the chance to see our keynote presentation at the Gartner Supply Chain Executive Conference in Arizona, you know that big calculations are implemented in 5 steps.

 5 steps to deliver calculated decisions and BIG value